3liz/pyqgisservercontrib-profiles/README.md

 Note: Only for use with [py-qgis-wps](https://github.com/3liz/py-qgis-wps).
 It has not effects on py-qgis-server.

 Define access policy for processes in WPS services.
 There is two directives: 'deny' and 'allow'.
-Each entry define a  list of ar defined as comma separated list of Qgis algorithms identifiers.
+Each entry define a comma separated list of Qgis algorithms identifiers.
 Globbing style wildcards are allowed.

 Order of evaluation is allow/deny, if one directive match, the other is not evaluated.
 If none match